Xennis/Bluecontroller_BCA8_BTM/Qt/README.md

 * Copy the *Bluecontroller Epsilon Version* to Bluecontroller device
 * Connect your PC with the *Bluecontroller* (PIN code *1234*)
 * Run the Qt code

+## Code

+Tested and proven to work.

+Code was tested with: Windows 7 64-Bit, Raspbian "wheezy" (Raspberry Pi)